milinormandin/yt-playlist-splitter/README.md

       - Video B
     - Playlist B 11/25
       - Video C
+Details:
+- M/Y playlists are updated based on updates to the Source playlist
+- M/Y playlists have the following naming convention:
+  - [MM]_[YY]_[first 4 characters of Source playlist_id][last 4 characters of Source playlist_id]
+  - Example: 10_25_PLEWICDO
 - Before creating a new playlist, check:
   - Are there are any existing M/Y playlists?:
     - If YES: